 You’ll do it at night, before you go to bed.
 That’s because cortisol levels tend to be lowest between 11 p.m. and midnight.
 A high cortisol level near midnight can signal a disorder.

 You can purchase salivary cortisol tests at drugstores.
 But for the most accurate results, see your doctor to have it done.
 He might want to compare the result against other tests.
-That’s because when the condition is caused by a tumor in the adrenal glands, the cortisol levels can measure normal.

 Your doctor might order this to test what’s called “free” cortisol.
 This means the cortisol isn’t bound to a protein like the kind blood tests measure.
 If you doctor prescribes a urine test, you’ll need to provide a 24-hour sample.
 This means you’ll pee into a special container or bag every time you need to use the bathroom over the course of a full day.